 Mental Health or Anxiety Problems

 If the person you care for has a mental health problem, you could have a look at Mind’s information booklets, either online or in print.
 You could also look at the Mental Health Foundation and Rethink websites.
 The Carers Trust and Carers UK have lots of information specifically for carers, and forums where you can exchange ideas with other carers.
-There is a lot of information about how to deal with anxiety and stress on the No Panics Web Site.
+There is a lot of information about how to deal with anxiety and stress in our resources section.

 If the person you care for does not want any help and support, you as a carer are still able to receive support, advice and information.
 Speak to your local carers service for more information about what is available in your local area.